NadeemDin/azure-database-migration172/README.md

 Note: To avoid significant data loss or corruption, it is important to always query or manipulate the database within a testing enviroment.

+### 6. Geo-Replication

+To enhance data protection and further prevent data loss, reduce down time and ensure data availability, geo-replication is used to create a replica of our production database and store it in another geographical location.
+This can be done pretty easily by accessing the original production database and selecting replica from the selections provided in the Azure side menu.
+By simply filling out the forms and deploying, we can create the geo-replicated database which can be connected to should we need it.